robang74/porteus-usb-installer/README.md

 2. I [decided](https://chatgpt.com/share/67e01ea8-a0f4-8012-9178-48d1c76337e9) to go without a journal within the persistent loop file because it is saved on a VFAT.
 It is faster and stresses the USB key less, and thus increases its durability.

-3. The size of the first partition into the MBR is too big to fit a common 1GB usbkey which is usually 10^9 bytes eq. to 1.953.125 blocks.
-Thus a 2GB usbkey is the min. required.
+3. To mitigate the Kiosk mode drawbacks, the lazy init of the EXT4 creates I/O workload until the filesystem is finalised and it depends on its size, both variants are limited to fit into a 2GB usbkey.
+In the LIVE this brings to have almost the same free space in the two partitions.

 4. The size of the persistent loop file has been set to 128Mb in such a way there will be 430MB c.a. of free space to install optional modules.
 As much as the whole Porteus base.